-- 6.2 Next remove the strings, bridge pins and the saddle.
-If you are using a UST, check that it fits into the slot easily and that the saddle is sufficiently tight in the slot. - 6.3 If the guitar has a strap button pin at the butt end of the guitar, remove it and carefully enlarge the hole using 12 mm (47") endpin reamer or 12 mm (47") wood drill bit.
+Next remove the strings, bridge pins and the saddle.
+If you are using a UST, check that it fits into the slot easily and that the saddle is sufficiently tight in the slot.
+Remove the strap button.
+Carefully enlarge the hole using 12 mm (.47") endpin reamer or 12 mm (.47") wood drill bit.
 Smooth the edge of the hole with a small file or a sinking drill bit.